claycuy/UngGas-AI/README.md

 **Information :**

-With UGAOS (Poultry AI Online System).
+With UGAOS (UngGas AI Online System).
 You can create AI easily.